-Calexico Mission School is operated by the Seventh-day Adventist Church to provide a spiritually oriented education for children.
-We believe that true education develops the spiritual, mental, and physical powers of each student.
+We believe that true education develops each student's spiritual, mental, and physical powers.
 Our school emphasizes the development of a character loyal to God and country identified by integrity through self-discipline, understanding, respect for others, civil responsibility, and good work habits.
 CMS prepares students to seek further education and joyfully serve in this world and for eternity.